inciteful-xyz/inciteful-docs/how-does-it-work.md

 So the similarity score between papers `0` and `2` would be `1/log(100) = 0.1`, clearly lower than the previous example.

 We've chosen the Adamic/Adar algorithm because it doesn't overly penalize a mutual paper for being popular but it still rewards papers which mutually cite less cited papers.
-And that tend to be more indicative of sharing a niche.
+That tends to be more indicative of sharing a niche.

 # Graph Cache & SQL
 The last step in the process is caching the output of the previous steps in order to avoid repeating the work.
 The output is cached for a period of time (24+ hours) so that when you return to the page, it should feel a lot faster than when it was first loaded.
 This intermediate format has a SQL interface over the top of it and all results you see rendered on the page are extracted through that interface.
 As a result, on the bottom of any table you wish to dig into, you can click the ![](assets/images/sql-button.png) button to see the underlying query and modify it to your needs.